Login Sign in

 • Diseases That Increase Thirst: A cat who drinks too much water may not make it in time to the litter box, says Barnes.
 “Or they may use the litter box so much it becomes too ‘dirty.’”
 Examples of diseases that cause increased thirst, says Barnes, are kidney disease and diabetes mellitus.

-Other diseases linked to a cat peeing everywhere include hyperthyroidism, inflammatory bowel disease, cancer, and heart disease, says Dr. Katie Pagan, a partner veterinarian with Heart + Paw in Fells Point, Maryland.
+Other diseases linked to a excessive cat peeing include hyperthyroidism, inflammatory bowel disease, cancer, and heart disease, says Dr. Katie Pagan, a partner veterinarian with Heart + Paw in Fells Point, Maryland.

 Your Cat is a Senior

-An old cat peeing everywhere may be suffering from chronic pain associated with arthritis.
+An old cat peeing where he shouldn’t may suffer from chronic pain associated with arthritis.
 “If a cat has arthritis in their hips, lower back, and/or stifles (knee joints), this can make it painful to get into the litter box and/or posture,” says Barnes.

 Bladder tumors, which Barnes says usually occurs in older cats, can also cause urinary difficulty.
 “Depending on where the bladder tumor is, it can either obstruct part of the tract making it more difficult to pee but can also cause pain.”

-Some female cats in heat may pee more frequently or spray smaller amounts of urine on specific areas around the house.
-This is because cat pee contains pheromones and hormones, which females use to signal their availability to males (2).
-It is also common for unneutered male cats to urinate in the house.
+Some female cats in heat may pee more often or spray smaller amounts of urine around the house.
+Cat pee contains pheromones and hormones, which females use to signal their availability to males (2).
+It’s also common for unneutered male cats to urinate in the house.

 Cat Peeing Everywhere: 10 Tips to Address the Mess